-Note: COL201 is mandatory for all students.
+Note: COL 201 is mandatory for all students.
 Students who fail this course will repeat in subsequent semester or Subterm.
 Student who ultimately fail will receive a failing grade on their transcripts, which will affect their overall GPA.

-- Some specialty programs embed the COL 101/201 objectives into other courses.
-See curriculum guides for details. - Bachelor programs have major-specific capstone requirements built into the final semester of curriculum.
+\\ Some specialty programs embed the COL 101/201 course learning outcomes into other courses.
+See curriculum guides for details.

+\\ Bachelor programs have major-specific capstone requirements built into the final semester of curriculum.
 Students should refer to the relevant curriculum guides for details.